-Listen - Hold down and touch any highlighted area of the screen to listen to that point in the signal path of the selected channel.
+Listen - Hold down and touch any highlighted area of the screen to listen to the selected channel at that point in the signal path.
 The signal temporarily overwrites the PAFL bus and associated meters.
-Press the PAFL Clear key to cancel.
+Press the PAFL Clear key or touch the screen popup to cancel.